pqpqpqpqpq/BEAST/README.md

 pip install -r requirements.txt
 ```

 The installation should take less than 10 minutes on a typical desktop pc.
-The final output is a .model file containing k-mers and their corresponding current levels.

 ## Training